Yurik72/ESPHap/README.md

 ESPHap - Arduino HomeKit ESP32/ESP8266
 ===========

 **!!!
 HINT !!
-Due to the large improvements and testing, please be aware that latest version can contains bug.
+Due to the large improvements and testing, please be aware that latest version can contains bugs.
 You can use [v1.0.7](https://github.com/Yurik72/ESPHap/releases/tag/v1.0.7), which is quite stable**

 ESPHap is an Arduino library which natively implements Apple's HomeKit protocol for your ESP32/ESP8266 based projects without the need for additional bridges.
 ESPHap currently supports both ESP32 and ESP8266.